----------------------------------------------------------------------------

 optimizer = Optimizer(factors)

-Example creation with an `OptimizationProblem` using `make_symbolic_factors()`.
-The symbolic
+Example creation with an :class:`.optimization_problem.OptimizationProblem` using

 problem = OptimizationProblem(subproblems=[...], residual_blocks=...)